 Will Williams, our founder and one of Europe’s leading meditation experts, guided these children in an age-appropriate meditation lesson but believes that the most important thing is rest, saying: “Even if children have a 10 or 15-minute break, they don’t have to meditate – if they just close their eyes and rest or breathe or anything like that, then it helps their brain reboot.”
 Meditation is a means through which children can find this rest, giving them space in the day where nothing is expected of them and they can simply be.

 Teaching children practical skills such as Beeja meditation helps them to recognise and develop into their own unique essence and fullest potential.
 It helps to activate their creativity and problem-solving skills, increases their brains’ bandwidth and soothes their nervous systems so that they are more resilient when dealing with stress.

-When Will appeared on Sky News with Julia Riese, Head of Special Needs at Islington’s New North Academy, they spoke about the prevalence of mental health issues among children and how equipping them with meditation gives them practical tools that will make a huge impact in reducing stress, performing better academically, being more resilient, balanced and conscious and setting them up to thrive, and not merely survive.
+When Will appeared on Sky News with Julia Riese, Head of Special Needs at Islington’s New North Academy, they spoke about the prevalence of mental health issues among children and how equipping them with meditation gives them practical tools that will make a huge impact.
+By reducing stress, improving academic performance and increasing resilience, teaching children meditation sets them up to thrive, and not merely survive.

 It is our hope that we can teach as many schools how to meditate for free as possible.
 This is just the start of what is shaping up to be a huge project that will help our future generations be the happiest, healthiest and most balanced they can be.